NazmiHashim/python-syntax/README.md

-# Lexical and syntax analysis program
+# Lexical and Syntax Analysis program
 Group assignment for CPT316

 This program is a pyhton-based lexical and syntax analyzer.

+# How it Work